mathworks/Simscape-Tutorial-Exercises/Ex_02d/Contact_Forces/README.txt

 #########  Release History  #########
+v 4.1(R2018b)   Sep 2018       Updated v4.1 for R2018b
+                               All v4p1 have updated Extr_Data_Cam_Roller_Curve.m

+     (R2018a)   Mar 2018       Tread example, walking robot example (R2017b)
+     (R2017a)   1.
+Adjusted Sphere to Belt Force (in 3D, Composite Forces) (R2016b)      Changed orientation of reference frame for the two (R2016a)      Sphere to Tube Enabled Forces.
+Z-axis flipped 180 deg (R2015b)      so that vx and wz inputs have the same sign.
+     (R2015a)
+                2. Adjusted sm_tread_drive example.slx
+                   Uses adjusted Sphere to Belt Force, test sequence altered to show turning and show both treads striking bump in forward and reverse.

+                3. New example sm_robot_6legs_4bar.slx
+                   Models 6-legged robot.
+Legs on each side are a pair of connected four-bar linkages.
+Shows how to model robot walking on uneven surface.

+                4. Added CFL_contact_setModel.m
+                   Function to select force law in all contact forces in model.

+                5. Additions to support Parts_Lib.slx
+                   Extrusion file Extr_Data_TriangleRounded_Holes.m and
+                   various images for masking parts.

 v 4.0(R2018a)	Mar 2018       Updated for R2018a
      (R2017b)
      (R2017a)   1.
 Added Sphere to Tube Enabled Force